NeCTAR-RC/nectar-training/packageN/plan.markdown

 ---
-layout: post
+layout: package-part
+number: N
-title: Training Package N - Session Plan
+title: Package Title
+part: Plan
 ---

 This guide is intended to help trainers plan to present the training package.